Docky37/TourGuide2020-Suite/readme.md

 ## Content

-The current v2.1.1 release (23 Nov.
-2020) add UserNotFoundException, some tests and implements SpotBugs reports.
+The current v2.1.2 release (01/12/2020) optimizes tracking and getRewards to boost performance with a non-blocking implementation of WebClient (Spring WebFlux - Reactive programming)

 Previously in TourGuide2020: